 What is a Transcript?
 A more formal form of record-keeping, the majority of homeschooling families, use transcripts for college enrollment for grades 9-12.
 Transcripts typically include but not limited to classes you completed, when you completed them, and grades for each class completed, along with a grade point average (GPA), extracurricular activities, any accomplishments, standardized testing scores, and volunteer work.
 The transcript becomes a legal document in the state of Texas once the parent/guardian who is homeschooling the child signs and dates the transcript.
 It is recommended that you have the transcript notarized after the completion of the 12th grade and store in a safe place.

 Are Transcripts Required?
 For children 8th grade and younger, transcripts may be needed if returning the child to public/private school, it depends on the school.
 For children 9th grade and older a transcript will be required for: a graduated student entering college or trade school, for high school dual credit with college, and likely, for returning the child to public/private school.

 Where can I get a Transcript or Report Card Template?
 We have developed our own transcript and report card templates available at your convenience in the FEAST Resource Center or on our website.
 Please contact us if you have any questions.
-The High School report card includes spaces for the student’s SAT, ACT or other college preparatory exam scores.
-Below are resources to templates for pre-made record keeping:
+The High School report card includes spaces for the student’s SAT, ACT, or other college preparatory exam scores.
+Below are resources for templates for pre-made record keeping: